caseycesari/map-gather/README.md

 Version 0.0.1

-A command-line ruby script to scrape an ArcGIS Server layer through the REST API and store the features locally in a CSV.
+A command-line ruby script to scrape an ArcGIS Server feature layer through the REST API and store the features locally in a CSV.

 ###Methodology

-[ArcGIS Server](http://www.esri.com/software/arcgis/arcgisserver) does not provide "bulk download" functionality, nor does the [REST API](http://help.arcgis.com/en/arcgisserver/10.0/apis/rest/) allow you to query for more than 1,000 features at a time (at least under the default server configuration).
+[ArcGIS Server](http://www.esri.com/software/arcgis/arcgisserver) does not provide "bulk download" functionality for feature layers, nor does the [REST API](http://help.arcgis.com/en/arcgisserver/10.0/apis/rest/) allow you to query for more than 1,000 features at a time (at least under the default server configuration).
 However, under the default configuration, a query